-If you can’t get to church at all on Holy Saturday or Easter Sunday, then your next best bet is to carve out time for a family devotion.
-We’ll have some prayers and Scripture for you to access on the New Joy mobile app and to download from our website.
-Read Scripture, sing a verse of a hymn, and announce to each other that Christ is Risen!
+If you can’t get to church at all on Holy Saturday or Easter Sunday, then your next best bet is to carve out time for a devotion.
+[Updated March 29th!]
+We have a Household Devotion for Easter with prayers and Scripture for you view online and/or download and print.
+You can also access this on the New Joy mobile app.
+Read Scripture, pray, and announce to each other that Christ is Risen!

 Easter is a Season, Not Just a Day